 11-point scales are more common in customer-based ratings than in internal evaluations.
 One of the most prominent use cases of this system is the Net Promoter Score survey that investigates how likely customers are to recommend the service to others on a scale from 0 to 10.

 Most teams interpret the results of scales with more than 10 ratings in two steps: first, they group similar scores, and then calculate the ratios on 3- or 5-point scales.
 This way, options like “slightly OK”, “moderately OK”, and “very OK” are added up into a single response “OK”.

 Pros: Instead of choosing between semantically expressed options, reviewers are usually expected to think in numbers on scales with 10 and more points.
 Some find it easier to score tickets 8 or 9 than to figure out if, for example, the agent expressed product knowledge in a very good or excellent manner.

 Cons: With 11-point rating scales, it becomes so difficult to guarantee that all reviewers interpret rating points in the same manner that you won’t even try.
 Most of the time, everybody evaluates customer conversations based on their understanding of the meaning behind these points, and you will form broader and (hopefully) meaningful conclusions from there.

-If you’d like to see how thumbs up/down ratings can help you boost the quality of your support, give Klaus a go.
-Industry leaders like Automattic, PandaDoc, and Figma are already enjoying the perks of systematic customer service feedback.
+If you’d like to see how conversation reviews can help you boost the quality of your support, give Klaus a go.
+Industry leaders like Automattic, PandaDoc, and Wistia are already enjoying the perks of systematic customer service feedback.